FactiveAPI Documentation

 Choose the right endpoint for your use case:

 /api/v1/extract) — Returns claims only.
-No verdicts, no sources, no verification. ~2-5x faster, ~5x cheaper.
+No verdicts, no sources, no verification. ~2-5x faster, ~5x cheaper than verify.
 Use when you need to decompose content into claims for your own downstream processing. - Verify (

 /api/v1/verify) — Returns claims with verdicts (confirmed/disputed/inconclusive), explanations, and source citations.
 Use when you need end-to-end fact-checking.